agiac/rivo/README.md

 ```
 ## Pipeable factories

 `rivo` comes with a set of built-in pipeable factories.
-Here's a list of the currently available ones:
+The core ones are:

 - `Of`: returns a pipeable which returns a stream that will emit the provided values;
 - `FromFunc`: returns a pipeable which returns a stream that will emit the values returned by the provided function;